CEO Shadow Program

 GitLab all-remote mentor

-The CEO Shadow Program is temporarily fully remote because of COVID-19 travel restrictions.
 The shadows will participate in all meetings from their usual work environment.

 For insights on maximizing a remote CEO Shadow rotation, view takeaway recap videos from Betsy (Talent Brand Manager) and Darren (Head of Remote), as well as Darren’s blog.